yangasahi/Kitura-SOS-Workshop/OpenAndRESTAPI.md

         return completion(disasterService.getOnePerson(id: id), nil)
     }
   ```
-4. Refresh SwaggerUI again and view your new GET route.
+4. Restart your server and refresh SwaggerUI again and view your new GET route.

 ## Add Support for handling a `GET` request on `/stats`